-The committee has noted the appointment of an Industrial Manager to Limerick Prison, but regrets that the industrial staff to open work shops have not been appointed to the prison.
+The committee has noted the appointment of an Industrial Manager to Limerick Prison.
+We note that a number of workshops have opened within the Prison.
 We as a committee feel that there should be full employment available to all offenders in Limerick Prison.
 Employment for all offenders would go a long way to the Irish Prison Services commitment " to managing custodial sentences in a way which encourages and supports prisoners".